Ubuntu Touch on Nexus

 Ubuntu Touch 13.10 uses Mir, which is not properly supported by Galaxy Nexus.
 FIY: Mir is a display server developed by Canonical to replace the X windows System.
 So I decided to disable mir on phone and switch to Surface Finger Display on my galaxyNexus.
 To do that run,

-$rm -R /home/phablet/.display-mir
+rm -R /home/phablet/.display-mir

-and reboot
+then reboot

 4. Get me my Google Contacts